 Provisions for G-FP Use In E-Tag Market Path “Product” field:

-To restore contingency reserves following a contingency and deployment of existing contingency resources, where in the case where the re-procurement of contingency reserves is deficient.
+To restore contingency reserves following a contingency and deployment of existing contingency resources, in the case where the re-procurement of contingency reserves is deficient.

 In an EEA3 condition, where armed load is utilized to restore deficient contingency reserves in conjunction with E-Tag curtailments, in order to maintain required contingency reserves.
 In addition, curtailment of lower priority exports may be utilized to replace armed load..